SAN DIEGO’S BUSINESS, INVESTMENT AND INJURY LAW ATTORNEY – Experience That Matters

-In January 1986 Mr. Milove became a founding partner of Miller & Milove, a civil litigation law firm focusing on securities law, and thereafter served as the managing partner of Miller, Milove & Kob until 2005.
-During this time, the law firm carried the highest professional rating based on peer review as reported by Martindale Hubbell – the premier attorney rating service.
-Since 1995, Mr. Milove has also served as an Arbitrator resolving disputes for the American Arbitration Association in Securities and Commercial Arbitration cases.
+In January 1986 Mr. Milove became a founding partner of Miller & Milove, a civil litigation law firm focusing on business, personal injury, construction and securities law.
+From 1993 to 2005 Bradd served as the managing partner of San Diego based Miller, Milove & Kob.
+During this time, Mr. Milove’s law firm carried the highest professional ratings based on peer review of Legal Skills and Ethical Standards, as reported by Martindale Hubbell – the premier national publisher of attorney ratings.
+During the mid-1990s Mr. Milove became the youngest attorney to be nominated and serve as a Securities and Commercial Business Arbitrator for the American Arbitration Association.

-Mr. Milove is a noted Business Litigation and Arbitration Attorney who has appeared in various financial publications including Forbes, the Wall Street Journal, Bond Buyer and the New York Times as well as the Business sections of the San Diego Union Tribune, Orange County Register, Los Angeles Times, San Diego Reader, La Jolla Light, Del Mar Times, Rancho Sante Fe Review and other publications in Texas, Florida, Chicago, San Diego and Orange County California.
-Mr. Milove’s primary focus is representing investors who have lost their savings, retirement or pension assets when financial advisors, insurance agents, real estate promoters, stock brokers, accountants, trustees, fiduciaries, fund managers, money managers or investment salespeople mishandle their funds.
+Bradd wrote for the California Western International Law Journal and since became a noted Business Litigation and Securities Arbitration Attorney who has appeared in various financial publications including Forbes, the Wall Street Journal, Bond Buyer and the New York Times as well as the Business sections of the San Diego Union Tribune, Orange County Register, Los Angeles Times, San Diego Reader, La Jolla Light, Del Mar Times, Rancho Sante Fe Review and other publications in Texas, Florida, Chicago, San Diego and Orange County California.
+Over the years Mr. Milove has been retained in many complex and diverse investment, business, contract and personal injury related matters.

-Mr. Milove volunteered for years as a youth soccer, basketball and baseball coach and is a supporter of various classical and modern performing arts and artists.
-Mr. Milove is a founder of Band Together SD (“Musicians helping San Diego families one at a time.”), a supporter of sports activities for special needs individuals and has engaged in fund raising for Alzheimer’s and spinal injury research and related family and victim assistance.
+Bradd has also volunteered for years as a youth soccer, basketball and baseball coach and is a supporter of various classical and modern performing arts and artists.
+He is a founder of Band Together SD (“Musicians helping San Diego families one at a time.”), a supporter of sports activities for special needs individuals and has engaged in fund raising for Alzheimer’s and spinal injury research and related family and victim assistance.